 Health, wellbeing and Engage

-Incorporating employee health screening into the workforce helps organisations decide which health programmes that they should be offering.
-For example, if many employees show signs of poor dietary habits, then the company could offer nutritional cooking classes as an added benefit!
+Incorporating health checks into your wellbeing provision can help organisations decide which health programmes they should be offering.
+For example, if many employees show signs of vitamin deficiencies, then the company could offer nutritional cooking classes as an added benefit!

 Contact us at Engage Health Group for our free no-obligation advice and discover the importance of wellbeing at work.